 Nicole liaises with our community partners on the implementation of projects rooted in regenerative agriculture principles.
 Nicole has experience in the environmental non-profit sector, including the development, implementation, and management of nature-based solutions programs on a local, provincial and national level.
 She holds a Master’s degree in Environmental Toxicology from the University of Saskatchewan and has served in the Royal Canadian Navy as a reservist for 10 years, deploying both nationally and internationally as a Naval Combat Information Operator.
 Outside of work, Nicole enjoys reading, cycling, camping and hiking.
-She is currently located in Toronto.
+She is located in Saskatoon.

 Community Fulfillment Manager